dkubb/axiom/README.md

 # returns a set that represents the relation header
 header = relation.header

+# each subset of unique keys as header objects
+key_headers = header.keys

 # a relation is Enumerable
 relation = relation.each { |tuple| ... }